 Sutton Ex-Servicemen’s Club

-Who would ever have thought we’d be celebrating our Golden Anniversary Show – well last year that’s exactly what we did and we did it in style.
-At a time when, sadly, small village shows all around the country are ceasing to exist our own show continues to go from strength to strength.
+To follow our superb Golden Anniversary Show of 2016 was always going to be a challenge – but the village certainly rose to the test and put on what can only be described as another absolutely stunning show especially at a time when, sadly, small village shows all around the country are ceasing to exist, our own show continues to go from strength to strength.

-I know I mention this every year – but it’s true, one thing that certainly didn’t suffer was the quality of the exhibits – personally I think the standard was better than ever, right across the board, from the countless jars of preserves to the monster marrows – from the painstakingly worked handicraft exhibits to the significant number of ingenious children’s exhibits and not forgetting the art masterpieces.
+I know I mention this every year – but it’s true, one thing that certainly didn’t suffer was the quality of the exhibits – personally I think the standard was better than ever, right across the board, from the countless jars of preserves to the monster marrows (which we seem to get more of each year), from the painstakingly worked handicraft exhibits to the significant number of ingenious children’s exhibits and not forgetting the art masterpieces.

 May I begin with a few thank yous.
 Firstly to Peter Barber for allowing us the use of Spooners Flats – without his continuing support the Show could not be staged on such a grand scale.